 They are eager explorers so watch those cables.
 They enjoy running about too so give them plenty of exercise time and space.
 Cheeky little chappies!

-Great with children and other pets, very
+6.New Zealands - Great with children and other pets, very

 relaxed about being